bpa/cyborg-rally/README.md

 ## Documentation

-All documentation will be README.md files in the [lib directory](lib)
+All documentation will be markdown files in the [lib](lib) and [js](js) directories covering the backend api and React frontend respectively.